Lovely County, Arkansas Territory

 Arkansas Territory created Lovely County on October 13, 1827, from the land taken from Crawford County, and the Lovely Purchase.
 The new boundaries were described as follows:

 Beginning at the upper Cherokee boundary line. on the north bank of the Arkansas river, thence running up and with the meanders of said river to the mouth of the Canadian fork, thence up said Canadian fork to the western limits of the territory of Arkansas, thence north with that line to the north-west corner of the territory, thence east to the south-west comer of Missouri, thence east with the line between Missouri and Arkansas, to the Fiery prairie or Brown's line, thence south with Brown's line to the Cherokee line, and thence with the Cherokee line to the place of beginning[.]

 Those boundaries were short-lived.
-In 1828 the Cherokee Nation West ceded its lands in Arkansas Territory for lands in what became Indian territory, in the Treaty of Washington.
-According to an act of congress dated May 24, 1828, all displaced white families in Lovely County were given two quarter sections of land elsewhere.
+In 1828 the Cherokee Nation West ceded its lands in Arkansas Territory for lands in what became Indian Territory, in the Treaty of Washington.
+According to an act of congress dated May 24, 1828, all white families displaced in Lovely County were given two quarter sections of land elsewhere.

 The rest of Lovely county became part of Washington County, Arkansas, on October 27, 1828, with county officials being directed to "take over the affairs and moneys of Lovely County."

 The original records of Lovely County were believed to be lost, but were discovered in 1966 near Watts, Oklahoma.
 The records are now housed at the Gilcrease Museum in Tulsa, Oklahoma.